 Choosing healthy snacks and drinks for your children can be hard.
 There are many options.
-What is healthy for your child may depend on any specific health conditions they have.
+What is healthy for your child may depend on specific health conditions they have.

 Fruits and vegetables are good choices for healthy snacks.
-They are full of vitamins, do not have added sugar or sodium.
+They are full of vitamins and do not have added sugar or sodium.
 Some types of crackers and cheeses also make good snacks.
 Other healthy snack choices include:

 - Apples (dried without added sugars or cut into wedges)